natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/index.rst

 8. Python basic examples
 ==============================

-This section collects topics that were not included in the previous sections and also provides examples of using the Python to solve problems.
+This section collects topics that were not included in the previous sections and also provides examples of using Python to solve problems.

 While most examples will be file-oriented the same data-processing principles can be applied to network equipment.
-Only part with reading from the file will be replaced to get output from the hardware.
+Only part with reading from file will be replaced to get output from hardware.

 .. toctree::
    :maxdepth: 1